 United Kingdom and Ireland

 Although the United Kingdom and Ireland might not immediately spring to mind when thinking of exotic dive destinations, the waters surrounding these ancient nations are something of a revelation.
-Hundreds of years of merchant seafaring have left a rich wreck heritage, the huge tidal ranges have to be seen to be appreciated, and fauna ranging from tiny seahorses to gigantic basking sharks all mean the underwater realm here is rich with surprises.
+Hundreds of years of merchant seafaring have left a rich wreck heritage, the huge tidal ranges and adrenaline-pumping drift dives have to be seen to be appreciated, and fauna ranging from tiny seahorses to gigantic basking sharks all mean the underwater realm here is rich with surprises.
 The United Kingdom and Ireland effectively occupy two large islands off northwestern continental Europe.
 England, Scotland and Wales share one, while the island of Ireland sits just to the west, home to Northern Ireland and the Irish Republic.
 There are almost 24,000 kilometres/15,000 miles of coastline notable for their variety: sandy and shingle beaches, crags, rocks, and cliffs abound.
 There is an excellent infrastructure of well-equipped PADI Dive Centers and Resorts and an equally large fleet of dive boats, many of which accommodate technical divers.
 The waters are cool or cold most of the year, so good exposure protection is the order of the day.
 For those properly equipped, however, these waters serve up some truly memorable dives.

-- Scapa Flow, Scotland – In 1919 at least 52 vessels of the German fleet were scuttled in Scapa Flow on the Orkney Islands off Scotland’s Northern coast.
-Many have been salvaged over the years, but the remaining wrecks provide an eerie reminder of turn-of-the-century naval technology and have become one of the most famous wreck sites in the world, let alone the best dive sites in this area.
+- Scapa Flow, Scotland – In 1919, at least 52 vessels of the German fleet were scuttled in Scapa Flow on the Orkney Islands off Scotland’s Northern coast.
+Many have been salvaged over the years, but the remaining wrecks provide an eerie reminder of turn-of-the-century naval technology and have become some of the most famous wreck sites in the world, let alone the best dive sites in this area.
 The wreck dives here include three 177 metre/580 foot battleships and four 155 metre/510 foot cruisers.
 As the name Scapa Flow suggests, strong tides run here and bring nutrient-rich water that supports abundant sea life.

-- Killary Harbour, Ireland – This stunning fjord on Ireland’s west coast, lies nestled beneath the mountains of Connemara.
+- Killary Harbour, Ireland – This stunning fjord on Ireland’s west coast lies nestled beneath the mountains of Connemara.
 Some of the best dives are on the offshore islands, which feature crystal clear Atlantic Ocean water, kelp beds, and abundant marine life including lobster, conger eels and huge schools of pollack.
 There are some great wrecks here too, and the sheltered waters of the fjord offer excellent dive sites, even if the wind is blowing a bit too hard.

-- Dalkey Island, Ireland – A sort trip from Ireland’s busy capital, Dalkey Island offers some great diving on Dublin’s doorstep.
+- Dalkey Island, Ireland – A short trip from Ireland’s busy capital, Dalkey Island offers some great diving on Dublin’s doorstep.
 Easily accessed by dive boat, one of the best sites is the South Tip.
 A jumbled boulder field here tumbles steeply to more than 25 metres/80 feet.
 Playful seals often join divers and lobsters, crabs and conger eels lurk under the rocks.
 It’s also a great spot to find the fearsome looking angler fish.

 - Cornwall, England – In Cornwall, on the Lizard Peninsula at Porthkerris, there's some excellent shore diving.
 Sheltered from the prevailing southwesterly winds, a handy beach entry gives access to a rocky reef close to shore.
 Invertebrates, including tube worms, anemones and sea urchins colonize the hard substrate, but keep your eyes open as encounters with basking sharks and pods of dolphins are a real possibility.